UOB-AI/UOB-AI.github.io/pages/conda.md

 torch                    /data/software/miniconda3/envs/torch
 ```

 You can notice that we host our environments on `/data/software/miniconda3/env/`.
-Which is an network file system (nfs) that is available for the master node and all computing nodes.
+Which is a network file system (nfs) that is available for the master node and all computing nodes.
 The `base` environment which is marked with a `*` symbol is the default environment.

-To activate an environment:
+**To activate an environment:**
 ```bash
 # Using environment name
 conda activate <environment-name>